dusk-network/dusk-blockchain/pkg/core/database/README.md

 Additional features to be provided by a Driver:

 - Read-only transactions/connections
-- One read-write transactions, many read-only transactions
+- One read-write transaction, many read-only transactions
 - Validated storage conn
 - Profiling / Stats to collect statistics around latency and history of transactions
 - Traces to log transactions data